xingnanxia/Netfilter_Kernel_Module/README.md

+Notes that this repository stores all the final version in the Demo folder. </br>
 All the previous intermediate files are stored in another repository: https://github.com/xingnanxia/ArdisNatalie_Project4.git

 # Netfilter Kernel Module

+## Introduction
+This is a Linux Netfilter Kernel Module developed by Xingnan Xia (https://github.com/xingnanxia) and Ardis Choi (https://github.com/choiy5).
+It uses three /proc files for users to communicate with the kernel:
+  `/proc/blockAll` enables the user to block all incoming and outgoing traffic. </br>
+  `/proc/incoming` enables the user to enter the source address for the incoming traffic to block. </br>
+  `/proc/outgoing` enables the user to enter the destination address for the incoming traffic to block. </br>

+This module is maded and compiled in Linux 4.4.0-21-generic and Linux 4.4.0-45-generic.

+## Usage

 Inorder to test this kernel module, please `download the Demo folder`, cd to the Demo folder and enter the following into the command line: